 Be careful of not ending up in No Mans Land

 If you don't fit any of these precise definitions, you run the risk of ending up in No Mans Land and not being able to apply to the Curtin University medical program.
 This would be the case if, as a high school leaver, you commenced a diploma or degree at a university other than Curtin, but then changed your mind and did not complete it.
 In this case you wouldn't be able to apply for the Curtin University medical program.

 Selection criteria specifics

-Curtin does not disclose the relative weighings of their selection criteria to offer a place in the medical program.
-Curtin places more emphasis on academic performance (at 60%) compared to UMAT results (40%) when selecting people for interview, but it is not clear how they determine successful applicants once the interview process is completed - other than by ranking students based on merit.
+Curtin does not disclose the relative weightings of their selection criteria to offer a place in the medical program.
+Curtin places more emphasis on academic performance (at 60%) compared to UMAT (now UCAT) results (40%) when selecting people for interview, but it is not clear how they determine successful applicants once the interview process is completed - other than by ranking students based on merit.